Child and Adolescent Burn and Trauma Surgery Externship

 - Consultation with families of children with burn and other traumatic injuries.
 This includes meeting with families as part of their visits in the hospital’s fast-paced outpatient burn clinic.
 Psychology provides psychoeducation regarding supporting adjustment, psychosocial screening and brief interventions including pain management strategies as well as other behavioral and cognitive strategies.
 Attending clinic may provide observational and experiences with interdisciplinary team including physicians, nurse practitioners, occupational and physical therapists working with children/families.

-- Outpatient psychotherapy with children and families.
-Common referral questions include difficulty adjusting to injury, post-traumatic stress surrounding injury, poor adherence to medical regimen, anxiety and depression.
+- Outpatient evaluation and psychotherapy with children and families.
+Common referral questions include difficulty adjusting to injury, post-traumatic stress disorder, anxiety and depression.
 There are opportunities for training in conducting trauma-focused cognitive-behavioral therapy (TF-CBT).

 - Consultation and treatment with children who have experienced burn and other traumatic injuries during their inpatient hospitalization.
 Potential duties include reviewing medical records, interviewing children and families, case conceptualization, recommendations for treatment/referral and providing feedback (verbal and chart notes) to medical team.